Cray-HPE/docs-csm/operations/configure_cray_cli.md

 This script will create a new keycloak account that is authorized for the `cray` CLI and use that account to initialize and authorize the `cray` CLI on all master and worker nodes in the cluster.
-This account is only intended to be used for the duration of the install should be removed when the install is complete.
+This account is only intended to be used for the duration of the install and should be removed when the install is complete.

 ## Procedure